-Whether you started blogging as a hobby or with the goal of turning it into a business, the topic of monetizing your blog is one that can be daunting.
-When is the right time to monetize?
+Whether you started blogging as a hobby or with the goal of turning it into a business, the topic of monetising your blog is one that can be daunting.
+When is the right time to monetise?
 How much should you charge?
 What tactics can earn you the most money?

-While we can’t cover all of those topics in one post, today we’ll go over some of the most common ways to monetize your site and some basics to get you started on the path for each of your monetization options.
+While we can’t cover all of those topics in one post, today we’ll go over some of the most common ways to monetise your site and some basics to get you started on the path for each of your monetisation options.

 Most online retailers offer some type of affiliate program.
 Amazon, as one of the largest online retailers, has a dedicated affiliate network while other companies may host a program through an affiliate network such as Commission Junction.